A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Data

 Mapping Nearby Galaxies at Apache Point Observatory \citep[MaNGA,][]{BundyAPJ2015, YanAJ2016} is part of the fourth-generation Sloan Digital Sky Survey \citep[SDSS-IV,][]{YorkAJ2000, GunnAJ2006, BlantonAJ2017, AguadoAPJS2019}.
 MaNGA is the most comprehensive spatially resolved spectroscopic survey of nearby galaxies so far, and it covers more than 10,000 $0.01\lesssim z\lesssim0.15$ galaxies with around $R\sim 2000$ spectral resolution within the rest frame wavelength range of $3600-10300 $\r{A}.
 The SDSS Collaboration has released the whole MaNGA data set, which has become a valuable resource for studying many topics in galaxy evolution, including the kinematics, stellar population, and assembly history of low-$z$ massive early-type galaxies \citep[e.g.,][]{LiuMNRAS2020, LiMNRAS2018, BevacquaMNRAS2022}

 MaNGA drew its galaxy sample from the NASA Sloan Atlas catalog \citep[NSA][]{BlantonAJ2005}.
-The selected galaxies have a uniform $\log M_{\star}$ distribution \citep{WakeAJ2017}.
+The selected galaxies have a uniform distribution of $\log M_{\star}$ \citep{WakeAJ2017}.
 MaNGA observes these targets using optimized fiber bundle sizes to spatially cover at least $1.5\times$ \re{} for the `Primary' and `Color-enhanced' samples and $2.5\times$ \re{} for the `Secondary' sample.
 For more details on MaNGA's sample selection, please refer to \citep{WakeAJ2017}.

-In this work, we use the \href{https://sdss-mangadap.readthedocs.io/en/latest/datamodel.html#dap-model-logcube-file}{\texttt{LOGCUBE}} data produced by MaNGA's Data Reduction Pipeline \citep[DRP,][]{LawAJ2016}, which performs flux calibration and sky background subtraction on the raw data cubes. \texttt{LOGCUBE} provides the flux, noise, bitmasks, and spectral resolution of each spaxel, whose spatial resolution is 0.5\asec{} $\times$ 0.5\asec{} and the wavelength is logarithmically binned.
+In this work, we use the \href{https://sdss-mangadap.readthedocs.io/en/latest/datamodel.html#dap-model-logcube-file}{\texttt{LOGCUBE}} data produced by MaNGA's Data Reduction Pipeline \citep[DRP,][]{LawAJ2016}, which performs flux calibration and sky background subtraction on the raw data cubes. \texttt{LOGCUBE} provides the flux, noise, bitmasks, and spectral resolution of each spaxel, whose spatial size is 0.5\asec{} $\times$ 0.5\asec{} and the wavelength is logarithmically binned.

 Meanwhile, MaNGA’s Data Analysis Pipeline \citep[DAP,][]{WakeAJ2017} fits both the stellar continuum and emission lines in each spaxel and provides their stellar \& gas kinematics.
-We use the Voronoi-binned stellar kinematics from the DAP maps for sample selection and the later data reduction (see Section \ref{ssec:selection}).
-For more details on the MaNGA survey, we refer readers to \citet{LawAJ2016} and \citet{YanAJ2016a} for the observing strategy and spectrophotometry calibration, respectively.
+We use the Voronoi-binned stellar kinematics from the DAP maps for sample selection and the latter data reduction (see Section \ref{ssec:selection}).
+For more details on the MaNGA observing strategy and spectrophotometry calibration, we refer the readers to \citet{LawAJ2016} and \citet{YanAJ2016a}, respectively.